pacifica/pacifica-archiveinterface/README.md

-# MyEMSL Archive Interface
+# Pacifica Archive Interface

-This code is to provide the archive interface for the rest of the MyEMSL code base.
+This code is to provide the archive interface for the rest of the Pacifica code base.
 This code consists of some very specific algorithms and APIs to support data that might exist on tape or spinning disk.

 # Building and Installing